XSLiuLab/TCfinder/README.md

 # TCfinder

-TCfinder is a tool for predicting tumor cells and normal cells in single-cell data based on pathway scores.
+TCfinder is the tool to distinguish tumor cells from normal cells in single-cell data from the perspective of gene pathway expression quantification.
+A pathway usually contains multiple genes, which makes TCfinder more applicable because it overcomes the single-cell data sparsity problem faced by traditional methods.
+The successful construction of TCfinder also suggests the applicability of gene pathway expression quantification in the annotation of other cell types in scRNA-seq.

 ## Workflow